joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

 to be produced.
 Collect all the deliverables in your lab report.
 Give the lab report a structure that mimics the structure of this document.

+**Remark**:

-**Remark**: Use the Task numbers and question numbers in reference in your report.
+  - Use the Task numbers and question numbers in reference in your report.

+  - The version of HAProxy used in this lab is `1.5`.
+When reading the doc, take care to read the doc corresponding to this version.
+Here is the link: http://cbonte.github.io/haproxy-dconv/configuration-1.5.html

+  - During the lab, you will have to modify and play a bit with the [haproxy.cfg](ha/config/haproxy.cfg) file.
+You will find all the reference links to the official documentation inlined in the file.

 ### Task 1: Install the tools